hereon-GEMS/pydidas/README.rst

-pyDIDAS
+pydidas
 =======

-pyDIDAS (the Python DIffraction Data Analysis Suite) is a toolkit for the analysis of diffraction datasets, both live at the beamline and offline for in-depth analysis.
+pydidas (the Python DIffraction Data Analysis Suite) is a toolkit for the analysis of diffraction datasets, both live at the beamline and offline for in-depth analysis.